zalando/dress-code/README.md

 ## Status

-The dress-code core is actively maintained by two teams within Zalando.
+The Dress Code core is actively maintained by two teams within Zalando.
 The core components are in a stable state, should you however encounter any bugs, feel free to create an issue and/or a pull request

 We are always looking forward to **open source community feedback** and **contributions** especially about:

 * browser/device compatibility bugs
 * enhancements

-We usually mark the issues where we would like to see community contributions with an "help wanted" label.
+We usually mark the issues where we would like to see community contributions with a "help wanted" label.

 Feel free to open issues and/or fork the project to contribute ([see Development & Contrbuting section](#development)).